Power outage FAQs

 How am I notified about planned power outages?

-Whenever planned outages are scheduled we’ll give you at least 4 business days’ notice.
-The details of planned power outages are sent to affected customers via letterbox drops, mail fliers and newspaper ads.
+Whenever planned outages are scheduled we’ll give you at least 4 business days’ written notice so you can make alternative arrangements.
+Affected customers will be notified via mail and SMS for those who have a mobile number listed with their retailer.
 In the event of an emergency, we may not be able to give you adequate notice.

 Call us on 132 004 or view our current power outages for information on current planned outages.